DanielSD89/docs/README.md

 As well as **don't use self hosted runners for public repositories**

 ### Persisting data between runs

 Don't share runners (and machines!) between repositories:

 Risks:

- - Malicious programs
+* Malicious programs

- - Escaping the runner sandbox
+* Escaping the runner sandbox

- - Exposing access to the (network) environment
+* Exposing access to the (network) environment

- - Persisting unwanted or dangerous data
+* Persisting unwanted or dangerous data

 ### Runners and security

 We can found detailed information about this matter on this [security section](https://github.com/santander-group/santander-enterprise-account-public-documentation/blob/main/operational-model/docs/security.md#05-actions-from-trusted-sources)

 ### Protective measures

 Manually:

-- Check the action repo code before use
+* Check the action repo code before use

-- Check its container images and dependencies before use
+* Check its container images and dependencies before use

-- Preferently use actions from verified creators
+* Preferently use actions from verified creators

 ### Limiting actions altogether

 Using a whitelist to manage actions use is highly recommended

 ![imagen](https://user-images.githubusercontent.com/87127801/143572278-03e13c7e-fee7-41eb-9fc3-d92b6b6d078e.png)

+We can read more about security on actions runners on [this section](https://github.com/santander-group/santander-enterprise-account-public-documentation/blob/feature/security-in-action/operational-model/docs/security.md#05-actions-from-trusted-sources)

 **Best practice** for using an action is to pin the action's commit SHA:

 ``` yaml
 uses:gaurav-nelson/github-action-markdown-link-check@44a942b...
 ```